Skip to main content

 Test Response

-Confirm your endpoint returns a 2xx
+Confirm your endpoint returns a 2xx status code to acknowledge receipt.

-Example code
+Implementation Example

-const { Webhook } = require("standardwebhooks");
+import { Webhook } from "standardwebhooks";

-const webhook = new Webhook('DODO_PAYMENTS_WEBHOOK_KEY');
+const webhook = new Webhook(process.env.DODO_WEBHOOK_SECRET);

-app.post('/webhook/dodo-payments', async (req: any, res: any) => {
+app.post('/webhook/dodo-payments', async (req, res) => {

 try {

-const webhookHeaders: WebhookUnbrandedRequiredHeaders = {
+const webhookHeaders = {

-"webhook-id": (req.headers["webhook-id"] || "") as string,
+"webhook-id": req.headers["webhook-id"] as string,

-"webhook-signature": (req.headers["webhook-signature"] || "") as string,
+"webhook-signature": req.headers["webhook-signature"] as string,

-"webhook-timestamp": (req.headers["webhook-timestamp"] || "") as string,
+"webhook-timestamp": req.headers["webhook-timestamp"] as string,

 };

-const raw = JSON.stringify(body);
+const payload = JSON.stringify(req.body);

 res.status(200).json({ received: true });